-Transactions eliminated by consolidation
+Transactions eliminated on consolidation

-All significant transactions and balances between the Group's companies are eliminated from the consolidated financial statements.
-Unrealised profits and losses, under transactions between the Group's Companies are also subject to elimination.
+Intra-Group transactions and balances are eliminated from the consolidated financial statements.
+Unrealised profits and losses, from transactions between the Group's Companies are also subject to elimination.

 Non-controlling interests (NCI)

 NCI is represented by interest in the subsidiaries not owned by the Group.
 NCI in subsidiaries as at the reporting period is the proportion of fair value of the relevant subsidiaries' identified assets and liabilities attributable to those non-controlling interest as at the date of acquisition, together with their share of changes in their equity after the date of acquisition.
 Equity attributable to owners of non-controlling interest is reported as a separate item in the consolidated statement of financial position.